Free Firdaria Calculator

 - Current major period ruler

-- Current sub-period ruler
+- Current planetary sub-period when applicable

 - Day or night chart determination